ids-uchile/Generalization/README.md

 ## Contributions

+* Randomization tests
-> Randomization tests.
-At the heart of our methodology is a variant of the well-known randomiza- tion test from non-parametric statistics (Edgington & Onghena, 2007).
+>  At the heart of our methodology is a variant of the well-known randomiza- tion test from non-parametric statistics (Edgington & Onghena, 2007).
 In a first set of experiments, we train several standard architectures on a copy of the data where the true labels were replaced by random labels.
 Our central finding can be summarized as: